 Many parents threaten to take these things when they become a problem but never really do it.
 Simply following through with this limit you set will make you more effective than most adults.

-You can learn more about getting these discussions started and how to set great examples and limits in the handy book: Technology and Kids.
+You can learn more about getting these discussions started and how to set great examples and limits in the audio: Teens and Technology.

 Thanks for reading!